philferriere/dlwin/README.md

 ## Installing Tensorflow and switching backend

-Tensorflow finally supports windows and if so far everything worked out fine for you, you may try to switch to Tensorflow and see if it performs as well.
+Tensorflow finally supports windows (but only Python 3.5 with x64) and if everything worked out fine for you this far, you may now try to switch to Tensorflow and see if it performs equally well or even better.
 Run the following command to install the GPU-optimized version of tensorflow.

 `$ pip install tensorflow-gpu==1.1.0`